Review of the QCD sum rules for exotic states: Theoretical foundations

 where the $a$ is the scattering length and the $r$ is the effective range.
 On the other hand, the bound state ($B$) is realized when the scattering amplitude $T(p)$ has a pole at the value $p_B= i|p_B|$,

 the location of this shallow bound state can be obtained by parameterizing $\delta(p)$ near the threshold and finding the $p_B$ which satisfies $\cot(\delta(p_B))=i$.
-Most of the exotic candidates are above several two-hadron thresholds, and have more than one decay channels, which requires determining the scattering matrix for the coupled-channel nonelastic scattering matrix elements \cite{Latt-Zc3900-mole-ChenY-PRD-2014,Latt-Tc-mole-Padmanath-PRL-2022,Latt-Tc-mole-ChenY-PLB-2022,Latt-Tc-mole-DuML-PRL-2023}.
+Most of the exotic candidates are above several two-hadron thresholds, and have more than one decay channels, which requires determining the scattering matrix for the coupled-channel nonelastic scattering matrix elements \cite{Latt-X3872-mole-Prelovsek-PRL-2013, Latt-Zc3900-mole-ChenY-PRD-2014,Latt-Tc-mole-Padmanath-PRL-2022, Latt-Tc-mole-ChenY-PLB-2022,Latt-Tc-mole-DuML-PRL-2023}.

-The HALQCD collaboration used the HALQCD approach to extracted the coupled-channel scattering matrix \cite{HALQCD-Aoki-PTEP-2012,HALQCD-Aoki-PRL-2023}, the HALQCD approach is based on the lattice determination of the potential $V(r)$ between different channels, then employs the Nambu-Bethe-Salpeter equation to extract the masses of the bound states.
+The HALQCD collaboration use the HALQCD approach to extract the coupled-channel scattering matrix \cite{HALQCD-Aoki-PTEP-2012,HALQCD-Aoki-PRL-2023}, the HALQCD approach is based on the lattice determination of the potential $V(r)$ between different channels, then employs the Nambu-Bethe-Salpeter equation to extract the masses of the bound states.